ollybolly/iNaturalist_Bioblitz_photo_presentations/README.md

 ## ✨ What you get

 - **Random, diverse selection.** Each run draws a fresh sample of observations, with controls that stop any one observer or plants from dominating.
+- **Dates filled in for you.** The date range on the welcome slide is read from the observations automatically (or set it by hand).
-- **Location map per photo.** Every slide pairs a species photo with a satellite map showing where it was found, plus your bioblitz HQ, roads and waterways.
+- **Location map per photo.** Every slide pairs a species photo with a satellite map, roads and waterways, and a legend that includes your bioblitz HQ.
+The featured record is marked with a white X, and (optionally) other nearby records of the same species show as faint grey dots for context.
 - **Reveal.js HTML slideshow.** Interactive, auto-advancing and loopable, organised by iconic taxon groups, with a closing photo collage.
+Reveal.js is bundled beside the HTML on the first run, so the finished show also plays offline.
 - **Taxon silhouettes.** PhyloPic icons are fetched once, recoloured to match the palette and cached for reuse.
 - **Fast repeat runs.** Incremental fetch pulls only new observations, and cached photos, maps and slides are reused unless you ask for a rebuild.
 - **Two ways to run.** A point-and-click Shiny app, or the R script on its own for full control.